Heart Disease Prevention

-At St. John's, one of our goals is to help patients manage heart disease in their daily lives.
+Reducing your risk for heart attack is within your grasp if you improve your lifestyle and habits.
+At St. John’s, helping patients manage cardiac disease in their daily lives is one of our goals.
 It's important to act before you have a heart attack.
 Start taking preventive measures today to protect your heart.

 Small Changes Can Make a Big Difference in Preventing Heart Disease